Structural holes

 Structural holes is a concept from social network research, originally developed by Ronald Stuart Burt.
+A structural hole is understood as a gap between two individuals who have complementary sources to information.
 The study of structural holes spans the fields of sociology, economics, and computer science.
 Burt introduced this concept in an attempt to explain the origin of differences in social capital.
-Burt’s theory suggests that individuals hold certain positional advantages/disadvantages from how they are embedded in neighborhoods or other social structures.
-A structural hole is understood as a gap between two individuals who have complementary sources to information.
+Burt's theory suggests that individuals hold certain positional advantages/disadvantages from how they are embedded in neighborhoods or other social structures.

 The concept

 Most social structures tend to be characterized by dense clusters of strong connections, also known as network closure.
 The theory relies on a fundamental idea that the homogeneity of information, new ideas, and behavior is generally higher within any group of people as compared to that in between two groups of people.
 An individual who acts as a mediator between two or more closely connected groups of people could gain important comparative advantages.
 In particular, the position of a bridge between distinct groups allows him or her to transfer or gatekeep valuable information from one group to another.
 In addition, the individual can combine all the ideas he or she receives from different sources and come up with the most innovative idea among all.
 At the same time, a broker also occupies a precarious position, as ties with disparate groups can be fragile and time consuming to maintain.

 If we compare two nodes, node A is more likely to get novel information than node B, even though they have the same number of links.
 This is so because nodes connected to B are also highly connected between each other.
 Therefore, any information that any of them could get from B, it could easily get from other nodes as well.
 Furthermore, the information, which B gets from different connections, is likely to be overlapping, so connections involving node B are said to be redundant.
-On contrary, the position of node A makes it serve as a bridge or a ‘broker’ between three different clusters.
+On contrary, the position of node A makes it serve as a bridge or a 'broker' between three different clusters.
 Thus, node A is likely to receive some non-redundant information from its contacts.
-The term ‘structural holes’ is used for the separation between non-redundant contacts.
+The term 'structural holes' is used for the separation between non-redundant contacts.
 As a result of the hole between two contacts, they provide network benefits to the third party (to node A).